ElafAlbonaian/ELAF/README.md

-# ELAF TEAM
+# RayBot 2030 TEAM

 ## Project Overview

-The ELAF TEAM robot is developed for the WRO24 competition, focusing on agility and intelligent navigation.
+The RayBot 2030 TEAM robot is developed for the WRO24 competition, focusing on agility and intelligent navigation.
 This robot leverages ultrasonic sensors for obstacle detection, a Raspberry Pi camera for visual processing, and a compact display for user feedback.
 Its design aims to navigate complex terrains autonomously while providing real-time data to the operator.

 ## Components